willbuck/AngularProjectPostmortem/slides/quick-tips.md

 ### Some quick tips

 - Controller vs Ctrl
-- use prefix for directives
+- use your own prefix for directives (NOT ng-, we use vw-)
 - wrap scope values in object
 - use $scope.$digest vs $scope.apply()

 note:
-    - typically everything is bundled in one file
-    - started by breaking things up by type, controller, directive, filters, services
 - $scope.$apply runs $rootScope.digest and dirty checks the entire scope.